Best Astrophotography Telescopes (2025)

 If you wish to capture some of the many ‘medium-sized’ galaxies up close, consider investing in a telescope with at least 750mm of focal length for an improved image scale over a smaller, wider option.
 Remember that as you increase magnification, the tracking accuracy of your telescope mount is increased.
 This is where autoguiding using software like PHD2 guiding comes into play.

-The type of object and size lend themselves well to a Newtonian Reflector telescope, particularly an 8″ Newtonian astrograph like the Orion 8″ F/4 (the exact model I personally used) or the more recent Sky-Watcher Quattro 200P Imaging Newtonian
+The type of object and size lend themselves well to a Newtonian Reflector telescope, particularly an 8″ Newtonian astrograph or larger.
+The enormous Sky-Watcher Quattro 300P shown above requires a heavy-duty telescope mount to operate.

 An 8″ Newtonian Reflector Astrograph offers a great balance of affordability and performance.
-Yes, the overall size and weight of the tube are rather cumbersome, but once you’ve dialed in the collimation, you can expect to see some incredible detail (and lovely diffraction spikes) on your galaxy subject.
+Yes, the tube’s overall size and weight are rather cumbersome.
+Still, once you’ve dialed in the collimation, you can expect to see some incredible detail (and lovely diffraction spikes) on your galaxy subject.

 Telescopes for Nebula Photography